elmtree-askmo/cloudcannon-app/content/learn/computer-science/why-is-data-analysis-important-and-what-techniques-and-tools-are-commonly-used.md

 url: /learn/computer-science/questions/why-is-data-analysis-important-and-what-techniques-and-tools-are-commonly-used
 score: -1.0
 related_article1:
-    id: 161674
+    id: 161691
-    title: What is the difference between a hash total and a control total in error detection?
+    title: >-
+        Why is the level of detail important in information, and what factors can affect it?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
+    url: /learn/computer-science/questions/why-is-the-level-of-detail-important-in-information-and-what-factors-can-affect-it
 related_article2:
-    id: 161434
+    id: 161685
-    title: Why is the age of information crucial, and what factors can affect how up-to-date information is?
+    title: >-
+        How does data transform into information, and why is context important in this process?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-the-age-of-information-crucial-and-what-factors-can-affect-how-uptodate-information-is
+    url: /learn/computer-science/questions/how-does-data-transform-into-information-and-why-is-context-important-in-this-process
 related_article3:
-    id: 161498
+    id: 161694
-    title: What are the risks associated with data transmission and how does encryption mitigate these risks?
+    title: >-
+        What is the difference between symmetric and asymmetric encryption?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-risks-associated-with-data-transmission-and-how-does-encryption-mitigate-these-risks
+    url: /learn/computer-science/questions/what-is-the-difference-between-symmetric-and-asymmetric-encryption
 related_article4:
-    id: 161450
+    id: 161508
-    title: What are the main components of an information system, and how do they interact?
+    title: >-
+        What is the difference between a hash total and a control total in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
 related_article5:
-    id: 161686
+    id: 161670
+    title: >-
-    title: What are the characteristics and examples of direct data, and what are its advantages and disadvantages?
+        What is a parity check and what are its limitations in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-and-examples-of-direct-data-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/what-is-a-parity-check-and-what-are-its-limitations-in-error-detection
 ---

 &nbsp;